EyasuTeshome/shifttracker/job-search/how-to-submit-a-job-application-MVP2.md

 Submitting job applications is a task you will perform every day when you are job searching.
 The critical steps in this process are:
 - finding the job openings
 - analyzing them to decide if it’s worth it for you to apply
-- researching the position and the conmpany
+- researching the position and the company
 - customizing your application materials
 - sending the application